DIY Graphics and

 You’ve found an image but now you must do something with it.
 At the very least you will need to choose a font and size and layer on title and author text.
 That means you are going to need a design site.
 There are alternatives to Photoshop.

-Canna and design sites like Easil, Stencil, and Snappa let you manipulate your photo – resize it, etc. – and layer it with text or whatever.
+Canna.com and other design sites like Easil, Stencil, and Snappa let you manipulate your photo – resize it, etc. – and layer it with text or whatever.
 Sites like these are a blessing because as an Independent Author, your design needs are going to extend far beyond a few book covers.

 Websites demand graphics and good looking text for promotions, seasonal sales, announcements, giveaways, etc. Even if you opt for a beautiful custom cover, you can only use it so many times before the graphic gets boring.
 A few easy design skills become a huge asset to your author platform.

 These sites have free and paid options.
 The free tools are extensive and should meet most of your needs at the start.
 Especially if you are new to this.
 They provide premade sizes perfect for banners, badges, etc. for Facebook, Twitter, Instagram, or your web page.
 You can even use them to create a webpage design.
 This is a great alternative to paying a designer for every graphic you need.

 I haven’t made a cover with them, however.
 If someone has, let me know.
 I have made websites alongside several friends to show them how little real design skills you need!
 LOL!

 For other examples, type ‘sites like Canva’ into your search engine.